EXPLAINER-Five legal questions raised by Elon Musk's unorthodox share sales | Business

 That's unclear.
 While announcing a huge share sale on Twitter may be unconventional for most chief executives, it's the norm for Musk and investors know to watch Musk's Twitter account for news.
 So the Tweets per se don't appear to violate any rules.
 In fact, several securities lawyers said Musk could argue that by explaining he had to sell to pay his taxes, rather than leaving the market guessing, he softened the blow to the stock.

-However, the pre-planned sales raise the question of whether Musk had always intended to sell some stock for tax reasons, but said he was doing so at the behest of his followers.
+However, the pre-planned sales raise the question of whether Musk had always intended to sell some stock for tax -- or other -- reasons, but said he was doing so at the behest of his followers.
+Tesla has benefited from a meteoric rise that drove the electric carmaker's value to over $1 trillion https://www.reuters.com/business/autos-transportation/teslas-1-trillion-value-double-bonanza-musk-2021-10-25 last month.
 Howard Fischer, a partner at law firm Moses & Singer, said if Musk had concealed the real reason for his sales that could arguably be a disclosure violation, but at the same time there was a lot of public information on his reasoning for the sales.

 SO WILL THE SEC TAKE A LOOK AT THE SALES?
 The SEC constantly monitors market-moving events and has kept an eye on Musk in the past.
 Since 2018, it has queried Tesla on at least three occasions as to whether Musk's Tweets complied with the settlement, public filings and internal SEC documents obtained via the Freedom of Information Act show.